How Many Cm Is 60mm

 60 mm * (1 cm / 10 mm) = 6 cm

-Therefore, 60 millimeters is equal to 6 centimeters.
-The "mm" units cancel out, leaving us with the answer in centimeters.
+Because of this, 60 millimeters is equal to 6 centimeters.
+Worth adding: the "mm" units cancel out, leaving us with the answer in centimeters.
 This calculation highlights the simplicity and elegance of the metric system.

 Practical Applications of Millimeter to Centimeter Conversions